giackperetti/goImageGallery/README.md

 # htmx-gallery
-A Simple Image gallery written with Go Templates and HTMX
+A simple image gallery written with Go Templates and HTMX.

+### Technologies used:
+- Golang
+  - Server: echo
+  - Templates: html/templates
+- HTMX